-Stanushina is a red grape variety indigenous to Macedonia.
+Stanušina is a red grape variety indigenous to North Macedonia.
 Although quite an interesting variety, it is only produced by a couple of wineries on a commercial level.
 Commerciality not withstanding, I’ve never really understood why more wineries don’t attempt to differentiate themselves with it.

-Like many old Balkan grapes it was allowed to disappear during the communist period in favour of varieties with high yields.
-Stanushina, with its low levels of colour, tannin and fruit made it unattractive to farmers seeking only volume.
+Like many old Balkan grapes, Stanušina was allowed to disappear during the communist period in favour of varieties with high yields.
+Its low levels of colour, tannin and fruit made it unattractive to farmers seeking only volume.
 It was ultimately just too difficult to cultivate.